matrayu/airtableToPostgresql/readme.md

 Hacky lil' script that will convert an Airtable Base to a PostgreSQL-like schema and generate a csv.

 My usecase was wanting to visualize some Airtable bases in Lucidchart.
-Lucidchart allows for ERD imports from csv, so this works great.
+Lucidchart allows for Entity Relationship Diagram (ERD) imports from csv, so this works great.

 ## Running